Thirteen enterprising projects to improve patient care have scooped an award and a share of £650,000 in the NHS Innovation Challenge Prizes.

 They will use the £100,000 prize fund, provided by NHS England along with mentoring they received from the challenge sponsor Health Fabric, to look at rolling the system out and possibly to develop a dedicated ChatHealth instant messaging app or virtual clinics and self-help discussion forums via secure video-chat.

-For more information and to view the winners, download the NHS Innovation Challenge Prizes brochure.
+For more information and to view the winners see the NHS Innovation Challenge Prizes website.